Summary of projects and alliances

 Kangaroo Island project

-In line with its strategy of pursuing potential lithium development opportunities throughout Australia, LIT holds three exploration licences on Kangaroo Island, some 100 km south-southwest of Adelaide, the South Australian capital.
+In line with its strategy of pursuing potential lithium development opportunities throughout Australia, LIT holds two exploration licences on Kangaroo Island, some 100 km south-southwest of Adelaide, the South Australian capital.
 LIT’s focus is the pegmatite intrusives into the Tapanappa Formation.
 These form dykes and sills of predominately feldspar-quartz-muscovite, with varying amounts of topaz, tourmaline, graphite, citrine and apatite.
 The project contains the Dudley mine, which was operational during the 1890s and early 1900s; it was mined for gem tourmaline, ceramic-grade feldspar, silica and kaolin for brick-making.
 View more